w3c-cg/udna/README.md

 # Specification 'udna'

-This is the repository for udna.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for the Universal DID-Native Addressing (UDNA) Community Group.